SimpleEdit/Website/README.md

 ## Welcome

-Welcome to SimpleEdit, an external Geometry Dash editor for noobs!
+Welcome to SimpleEdit, an external Geometry Dash editor.